A blog series on Shopper Marketing – Breathing New Life into Brands.

 “The vast majority of Canadian retail sales occur in stores, not online, says Frederick Lecoq, senior vice-president of marketing at FGL Sports, Sport Chek’s parent company.
 “But most of those are going to be digitally influenced.” – Frederick Lecoq, Sr. VP of Marketing, FGL Sports

-While we hear all the time that online sales are increasing and bricks & mortar are going the way of the dinosaur, the reality is that shoppers still want to try stuff on.
-At times, they need expert advice, especially when it comes to large ticket items like an expensive pair of running shoes.
+While we hear all the time that online retail sales are increasing and bricks & mortar are going the way of the dinosaur, the reality is that shoppers still want to try stuff on.
+At times, they need expert advice from a store employee, especially when it comes to large ticket items like an expensive pair of running shoes.
 While clearly, online is a key part of the omni-channel experience, service, luxury and wonder come through more powerfully in a physical store.

-But in order to compete, the in-store experience needs to be just that, an exceptional one that engages and ultimately changes attitudes toward the brand … not only puts the brand in shoppers’ consideration set, but in their hearts.
+But in order to compete, the in-store experience needs to be just that, an exceptional customer experience that engages and ultimately changes customer attitudes toward the brand.
+A great brand experience must not only put the brand in shoppers’ consideration sets, but also in their hearts.

-In the real world, the shopper has almost perfect, multi-sensory knowledge of the product they are buying.
+In the real world, the in-store shopper has almost perfect, multi-sensory knowledge of the product they are buying.
 They can see it, smell it, touch it, pick it up, and in some cases, taste it.
-The physical world is also a great place for the unplanned discovery of new products.
-Until immersive virtual reality becomes standard consumer technology, an online shopping trip will never be the same as going to the store.
+The physical world is also a great place for the unplanned discovery of newly launched products.
+Until 5D (touch, taste, smell, see, hear) immersive virtual reality becomes standard consumer technology, an online shopping trip will never be the same as going to a store specially designed to create a superior customer experience journey.
 In the meantime, retailers have to make the virtual shopping experience as compelling as possible.
-In order to do that, retailers need to offer value added experiences while shopping such as sensory engagement, meeting friends, and the ability to ask expert associates for help and advice.
+In order to do that, retailers need to offer value-added experiences during the shopping journey such as sensory engagement, meeting friends, and the ability to ask expert associates for help and advice.

 There is an aspect of entertainment in the stores with un-ending visual content on 226 Samsung screens.
-You tell me, the aerial footage of heli-skiers and GoPro shot mountain bikers are not only entertaining, they take your breath away.
-They are inspiring and bring out the inner extreme sports wanna-be in you!
+You tell me – the aerial footage of heli-skiers and GoPro shot mountain bikers is not only entertaining, it takes your breath away.
+The videos are inspiring and bring out the inner extreme sports wanna-be in you!

 Sport Chek made a calculated decision to do several key things, among many: